treymarc/multiwii-gui-swing/README.md

 BLUETOOTH
 =====

-unix only :  change the script mwi-swing.sh  to macth the mane of you rfcom device.
+unix only :  change the script mwi-swing.sh  to match the name of you rfcom device.

 ex  : device is "rfcomm0"